xurei/restgoose/docs/API.md

         }
     ```

+  - **buildQuery** a function returning a query.

+    This optional method allows to define the query that will be sent to the database in the `fetch` step.

+    See also the [Rest endpoint lifecycle](./rest-lifecycle.md) page for more details.

+    TODO add example

   - **postFetch** an array of middlewares.

     Those methods are called **after** the entities have been fetched.
 This is
     useful if you need to check or remove some fields before returning the data.